 Need help connecting to the internet?
 Check out the following page for instructions on getting online with the campus network.

-Other Move Outs: For move outs during any point of the semester, outside of the regularly expected timeframe, please consult with your Hall Director.
+Other Move Outs: For move outs during other times, outside of the regularly expected time frame, please consult with your Hall Director.

-The details of your check out procedure will be provided by your Hall Director prior to your check out.
-Generally, all students will be required to do the following before their check out of their rooms:
+The details of your check out procedure will be provided by the Hall Director.
+Generally, all students will be required to do the following before they check out of their rooms:

 Note: Not all areas of damage will be listed on this sheet.
 Uncommon damages and those not listed on this sheet will be reviewed by your Hall Director and the Assistant Director of Facilities.